VAD: Vectorized Scene Representation for Efficient Autonomous Driving: Method

 \paragraph{Ego-Map Interaction.} After interacting with agent queries, the updated ego query $Q_{\rm ego}^{'}$ further interacts with the map queries $Q_{m}$ in a similar way.
 The only difference is we use a different MLP ${\rm PE}_{2}$ to encode the positions of the ego vehicle and the map elements.
 The output ego query $Q_{\rm ego}^{''}$ contains both dynamic and static information of the driving scene.
 The process is formulated as:

 \paragraph{Planning Head.} Because VAD performs HD-map-free planning, a high-level driving command $c$ is required for navigation.
 Following the common practice~\cite{hu2022stp3, hu2022uniad}, VAD uses three kinds of driving commands: \textit{turn left}, \textit{turn right} and \textit{go straight}.
-So the planning head takes the updated ego queries ($Q_{\rm ego}^{'}, Q_{\rm ego}^{''}$) and the current status of the ego vehicle (velocity, acceleration, steering angle, \etc) as ego features $F_{\rm ego}$, as well as the driving command $c$ as inputs, and outputs the planning trajectory $\hat{V}_{\rm ego} \in \mathbb{R}^{T_f \times 2}$.
+So the planning head takes the updated ego queries ($Q_{\rm ego}^{'}, Q_{\rm ego}^{''}$) and the current status of the ego vehicle $s_{\rm ego}$ (optional) as ego features $f_{\rm ego}$, as well as the driving command $c$ as inputs, and outputs the planning trajectory $\hat{V}_{\rm ego} \in \mathbb{R}^{T_f \times 2}$.
 VAD adopts a simple MLP-based planning head.
 The decoding process is formulated as follows:

 where $[...]$ denotes concatenation operation, ${\rm ft}$ denotes features used for decoding, and ${\rm cmd}$ denotes the navigation driving command.